 One of the easiest transmission methods to control is the passing of the virus through dirty needles.
 Reuse of needles at health care facilities has massively impacted the numbers of infected people in past outbreaks, but with knowledge of this as a transmission route for the virus, health care workers can take extra precautions to keep used needles from being used again.

 Depending on how the virus gets transmitted, the outcome of how Ebola affects a patient can change.
-For example, incubation periods for the Zaire type of Ebola is 3-6 days for a patient who has been stuck with a needle versus 5-9 days for a patient who has had contact exposure.
+For example, incubation periods for the Zaire type of Ebola is three to six days for a patient who has been stuck with a needle versus five to nine days for a patient who has had contact exposure.
 And in the first known outbreak in 1976, 100 percent of the patients who had been infected via needle-stick succumbed to the disease, whereas about 80 percent of the cases due to contact were fatal [source: Feldmann].